benhoyt/inih/README.md

 ## Meson notes ##

 * The `meson.build` file is intended to build libraries which can be installed on a system.
 This is not required to use or compile inih.
-* If you want to use inih for program which may be shipped in a distro, consider linking against the shared library.
+* If you want to use inih for programs which may be shipped in a distro, consider linking against the shared library.
 Meson adds entries for pkg-config (`inih` and `INIReader`).
 * In case you use inih as a subproject, you can use the `inih_dep` and `INIReader_dep` dependency variables.

 ## Related links ##